sharonVko/Projekt-Simplefolio-Landingpage/README.md

 # Projekt-Simplefolio-Landingpage

-Just a little task - building a basic portfolio landingpage - first day in React
+Just a little task - building a basic portfolio landingpage - first day in React (components only)

 ## Preview